Laguna1989/obsidian_notes/tools/FMod/Intro to FMod Studio.md

 # Banks

-> [!info] Bank files are the interface between [[fmod studio]] and the code
+> [!info] The interface between [[fmod studio]] and the code

 ![[IMG-2024-06-07-065959695.png]]

-- Metadata contains information events, parameters, busses, ...
+- Metadata contains information events, busses, ...
-- Sounds can be arbitrarily distributed on banks (split by game-level)
+- Distribute Sounds to banks (split by game-level)

 ---